vitordeoliveira/blog/blogpost/what_are_axum_askama_htmx_and_why_use_it.md

 Youtube PrimeGOage Frontend Masters
 </a>

+### Askama
+Because is really easy to make shit, and they already apply all the security stuff the templating needs.

+and also because it makes life very easy on html manipulation.

+### Axum
+Because is easy to use and very extendable...
+In a nutshell is that.

-## How implement then in RUST?
+## How implement them in RUST?

-The real and fun part is a different blog post, just [click here]() to go there :D
+The real and fun part is a different blog post, just [click here](/blog/how_use_axum_askama_htmx) to go there :D